DaniAyash/Dynamic_To-do-list-website/README.md

 Html,css and vanilla js for Frontend.

-Node.js with Express.js and mongdoDB for Backend.
+Node.js with Express.js and mongoDB for Backend.

 used client server architecture.
+### Work in progress